vishruth555/vishtop/readme.md

 ## Usage

-Run atop in your terminal:
+Run vishtop in your terminal:

 ```
 vishtop